uri-interop/interface/README-RESEARCH.md

 ### User/Username

-Most projects provide access to a `user`(8) or `username` (5) component, either via a getter method or a property, but some do not provide it at all:
+Most projects provide access to a `user`or `username` component, either via a getter method or a property, but some do not provide it at all:

 |          | `user` | `username` | none |
 | -------- | ------ | ---------- | ---- |